 The site is located within close proximity to community facilities being schools and open space.
 The Rouse Hill Town Centre is located nearby at a linear distance of less than 1km.
-Within close proximity to the site two main density types being Cluster Density and Local Centre Density are utilised.
+Within close proximity to the site, two main density types, being Cluster Density and Local Centre Density are utilised.
 The density likely to be attributed to the development site is either Cluster Density or Local Centre Density being between 10 to 20 dwellings per net hectare.

-The proposal seeks approval for an approximate density of 9.6 dwellings per net hectare which is consistent with the Fringe Density requirements.
+The proposal seeks approval for an approximate density of 9.4 dwellings per net hectare which is consistent with the Fringe Density requirements.
 This has been calculated using the average lots size, the average lot width and the average road width proposed by the development.
-Development lots (lot 39 to 45) and the half road not adjoining residential lots were excluded from the calculations.
+Development lot (lot 46) and the half road not adjoining residential lots were excluded from the calculations.

 It must be noted that development lot 46 was excluded from the density calculations.
-However, when it site is developed it would be likely that the density for the development is calculated based upon the current site area of lot 1020 and the total number of dwellings proposed under this application and the future application.
-This would result in the density for the site being increased from the current 9.6 dwellings per net hectare.
+However, when that site is developed it would be likely that the density for the development is calculated based upon the current site area of lot 1022 and the total number of dwellings proposed under this application and the future application.
+This would result in the density for the site being increased from the current 9.4 dwellings per net hectare.

-Compliance with Baulkham Hills Development Control Plan - Part E Section Apartment Building
+5. Compliance with Baulkham Hills Development Control Plan - Part E Section 7- Apartment Building

-The application does not seek approval for the erection of apartment buildings, but rather create allotments intended to be used in the future as apartment building development site (being lot 39 to 41 and 34 to 45).
+The application does not seek approval for the erection of apartment buildings, but rather create an lot intended to be used in the future as apartment building development site (being lot 46).
 Accordingly, the controls which relate to apartment building development sites must be considered.
-A compliance table below is provided below:-
+A compliance table below is provided below: -